 Rutgers University Logo

-After the redesign, the horizontal stripes disappeared, and the word “RUTGERS” became the main word.
+After the redesign, the horizontal stripes disappeared, and “RUTGERS” became the main word.
 The letters remain red, but their shape has changed markedly.
-Now they are slim and elegant, especially the “R” with an extra-long stem.
-The phrase “THE STATE UNIVERSITY OF NEW JERSEY” is considered identifying text in the new identity system.
+They are slim and elegant, especially the “R” with an extra-long stem.
+The phrase “THE STATE UNIVERSITY OF NEW JERSEY” is an identifying text in the new identity system.
 It contains thin gray letters and is shifted to the lower right corner.
 The secondary inscription was placed in two lines to take up less space.

 Rutgers University Seal Logo